Chinatown, Oakland, California: Chinese Community United Methodist Church

-The Chinese Community United Methodist Church (CCUMC), which was initially the Chinese Methodist Church was founded in 1887.
+The Chinese Community United Methodist Church (CCUMC, 屋崙華人聯合衛理教會 (Wūlún Huárén Liánhé Wèi Lǐ Jiàohuì)), which was initially the Chinese Methodist Church, was founded in 1887.
 The church was established as part of a chain of Methodist Chinese Missions by the Rev. Dr. Otis Gibson.
 The two primary missions of this ministry was schools and refuge for women escaping slavery and prostitution.
 This church has close connections with the Women's Missionary Society of the Pacific Coast in San Francisco.
 In the early days, the Chinese Methodist Church held worship service and Sunday School.
 Then to serve the needs of the growing Chinese community, an English school for immigrants, and a Chinese school for the American-born Chinese also operated.
 The early days of the church was sustained by courageous workers, both Chinese- and American-born as there were strong anti-Chinese sentiments in California at this time.

 The church was located at several sites in Oakland Chinatown.
 Chan Hon Fun was the pastor from 1900 to 1909 and established the church's current location in 1905 at 321 8th Street Oakland, CA 94607.
 In 1913, a fire devastated the building and a new building was erected.
 But by the 1940s, the church outgrew even this building.
 Under the leadership of Rev Edwar Lee, a new church and the current main sanctuary was built in 1952.
 With more growth, more space was needed, and a new social hall and classrooms annex was built in 1970.

 Today, the Chinese Community United Methodist Church conducts both a Chinese (Cantonese and Mandarin) language worship service and English worship service on Sundays.